 Another option for your 0-3 month-old is to buy the bassinet (currently out of stock).

 An aside: you do not need to remove the seat fabric to attach the car seat adapter (or bassinet).
 It is optional 🙂 The seat fabric is removable without tools!

 The canopy is also lovely.
 It’s UPF 45+ with a magnetic viewing window, pop out extension, and a removable back panel.
 Nice, full coverage indeed (below).

 The storage basket is HUGE for a jogging stroller.
 I managed to fit my giant computer bag back there so I could jog down to the café.
 Amazing.

-It doesn’t come with a parent organizer, but new for 2018/2019, Bumbleride added more pockets; one for the pump in the cargo basket, one in the stroller for your kiddo and there is also a large pocket and sippy cup holder on the back of the seat which is apparently good for princess wands.
+It doesn’t come with a parent organizer, but a few years ago, Bumbleride added more pockets; one for the pump in the cargo basket, one in the stroller for your kiddo and there is also a large pocket and sippy cup holder on the back of the seat which is apparently good for princess wands.
 Don’t leave home without those.

 The handlebar is PVC-free and adjusts by rotating up or down.

 The parking brake is a simple one-step brake that links the rear wheels.
 Unlike the Summit X3, Mountain Buggy Terrain or BOB Revolution Pro/Blaze, the Speed does not have a hand brake of any sort.
 Thus, it’s not our favorite for jogging on hilly terrain.